araza01/HR_PowerBI_Dashboard/README.md

 ### Description
 This project is an interactive Power BI Dashboard built to monitor and analyze key HR metrics, including employee attrition, demographics, and job satisfaction.
-This project helps visualize employee attrition and engagement levels across departments, age groups, job roles, and education fields to uncover retention risks and optimize workforce management.
+This dashboard helps visualize employee attrition and engagement levels across departments, age groups, job roles, and education fields to uncover retention risks and optimize workforce management.

 ### KPIs :scroll:
 1. Overall Employees